-The period of performance for the Program is November, 2024 - June 30, 2025.
+The period of performance for the Program is November, 2025 - June 30, 2026.

-- All funds must be expensed by June 30, 2024.
-This is the period during which the PI is expected to complete the project and to incur and expend all approved funds. - No indirect costs (IDC) should be budgeted. - A proposal that requests to extend a project's budget beyond June 30, 2024, will not be accepted. - Please note that unexpended funds will not carry over beyond the project period approved.
+- All funds must be expensed by June 30, 2026.
+This is the period during which the PI is expected to complete the project and to incur and expend all approved funds. - No indirect costs (IDC) should be budgeted. - The department financial employee will be assigned as the bookkeeper on the project.
+Any and all expenditures on the grant will be initiated by the bookkeeper.
+This includes travel, supplies, student appointments, release time, etc. - A proposal that requests to extend a project's budget beyond June 30, 2026 will not be accepted. - Please note that unexpended funds will not carry over beyond the project period approved.
 Any unused funds after June 30 of the project year will be forfeited. - However, it is our hope that the Program will catalyze continued scholarly activity beyond the period of performance.